kube-reporting/metering-operator/Documentation/metering-architecture.md

 For user-docs containing a description of the ***REMOVED***elds, and examples, see [ReportDataSources][reportdatasources].

-A `ReportDataSource` represents a database table data lives.
+A `ReportDataSource` indicates where a database table lives.
 There are many types of ReportDataSources, with the most common being a "PrometheusMetricsImporter" ReportDataSource.

 A PrometheusMetricsImporter ReportDataSource instructs the reporting-operator to create a database table for storing Prometheus metric data and to being the process of importing Prometheus metrics.